natclark/arbucks/src/routes/docs/index.md

 Here's the elevator pitch:

-- Token-powered and DAC-governed, Arbucks is an **open-source**, **product-first**, and **community-led** Arbitrum project.
+- Arbucks is an **open-source**, **product-first**, and **community-led** Arbitrum project.

-- This web app is for Arbitrum charting and analytics.
+- This web app is for Arbitrum charting, analytics, and other information.
 Many more features are in the works!

 - The ultimate goal for this site to be a focal point of the Arbitrum ecosystem, offering unbiased and real-time token information, pool lists, network analytics, Arbitrum tutorials, and more.